radio-satellites/UBloX-6_codes/README.md

 # UBloX-6_codes
-Reverse-engineered serial command codes for the UBlox-6 GPS modules (e.g NEO-6M)
+These are some of the reverse-engineered serial command codes for the UBlox-6 GPS modules (e.g NEO-6M).

+## Background

+UBlox provides the spec for these codes (https://content.u-blox.com/sites/default/files/products/documents/u-blox6_ReceiverDescrProtSpec_%28GPS.G6-SW-10018%29_Public.pdf), however, the CRC is difficult to generate, and most of the fields are unclear.

+This repository contains serial command codes captured from the official UBlox configuration software communicating with the GPS.
+Each text file has the command in the hexadecimal format.
+To send the command, simply send the hexadecimal bytes via serial to the GPS module.